CompareGuru Financial Services is an authorised financial services provider FSP. 47696

 Coupled with all that boring paperwork and a number of other things, people like to stay away from all kinds of insurance altogether.
 Life insurance?
 Pffft… Why?
 So that your wife can get her new boyfriend a trampoline?

-In Part One, we looked at the types of car insurance you can get and the basic need-to-knows while sourcing quotes.
+Your car, on the other hand, is another story.
+The car insurance industry, in particular, is facing a crisis.
+With only 30% of the cars on the road currently insured, the chances of you ending up in an accident with another uninsured driver is pretty good.
+In Part One of this article, we looked at the types of car insurance you can get and the basic need-to-knows while sourcing quotes.
 We also underlined the importance of reviewing your policies carefully.
 This is critical, in order to avoid any nasty surprises when claiming.
-You need to ask the following:

 Now, we’re going to be taking a closer look at why people avoid getting car insurance, and why you really need it.

 Driving around in South Africa without insurance is incredibly risky.
 For a number of reasons, people keep putting off getting insurance.
 Here are the top reasons:

 Many South Africans can’t afford even the cheapest vehicle insurance, such as Third Party cover.
 Maybe the cost of insurance over a year is worth more than your car itself.
 For that reason, most people don’t even consider it.